grandmont/protonote-mobile-app/README.md

 > Save memo as you write, and make it offline (remove save button)

 > Be sure to sync the API before the user logs out (we lose data)

+> Add refresh token to the integration model (if the user logs in a different device, it's not gonna find the token)